|My new saddle purchased in Dec is getting its first flock in about an hour :)|

 The visor and overall profile of the V8 is also flatter then the AYR8.
 You can see from the all angles that the visor is flatter, in opposition the shape of my head - as well as the side profile being straighter.
 Again, not a fan.

 I didn't like the clip.
 It's a plastic casing, but the part you press to unclick is metal.
 That might seem good for longevity, but it was actually hard for me to press to release.
-I think it maybe be a little smaller too, but it's not like I have fat fingers.
+I think it may be be a little smaller too, and it's not like I have fat fingers.

 The vents up the middle are smaller (not as long of a cut) and there's less in the front.
 I didn't appreciate the look of the black gloss finish behind the mesh either.
 It didn't really make the helmet look blingy, but it definitely has a shine quality.